everywall/ladder/README.md

 | `LOG_URLS` | Log fetched URL's | `true` |
 | `DISABLE_FORM` | Disables URL Form Frontpage | `false` |
 | `RULES_URL` | URL to a ruleset file | `https://raw.githubusercontent.com/kubero-dev/ladder/main/ruleset.yaml` |

+### Ruleset

+It is possible to apply custom rules to modify the response.
+This can be used to remove unwanted or modify elements from the page.
+The ruleset is a YAML file that contains a list of rules for each domain and is loaded on startup

+See in [ruleset.yaml](ruleset.yaml) for an example.